i-agrawal/machine-learning/README.md

       An easy solution is we have the computer calculate every outcome and choose accordingly.
       Let see how that would work.

-        After each player makes one moves there are 400 different outcomes.
+        After each player makes one move there are 400 different outcomes.
         After each player makes two moves there are 72,084 different outcomes.
         After each player makes three moves there are more than 9 million outcomes.
         After each player makes four moves there are more than 288 billion outcomes.